strarsis/docker-nginx-consul-template/README.md

 Usage
 -----
-Before intended usage, an image with consul-template configuration/configuration template files has to be built based of this image.
+Before intended usage, an image with consul-template configuration/configuration template files has to be built based of this image or mounted into the container (e.g. by using docker-compose).

 Rationale